-Fortunately, there is a great selection of safety eyewear that provides this ideal protection against flying hooks and sinkers.
-They also protect eyes against 99% of harmful rays from the sun.
+Fortunately, a great selection of safety eyewear provides this ideal protection against flying hooks and sinkers.
+They also protect the eyes against 99% of harmful rays from the sun.

-Taking it a step further, wearing fishing sunglasses not only provides the best way to prevent eye injury while fishing but with eyewear best suited for the sport.
+Taking it a step further, wearing fishing sunglasses provides the best way to prevent eye injury while fishing and with eyewear best suited for the sport.
 Many anglers are actually Hooked on Polarized Fishing Glasses because they also enhance visibility in all lighting conditions.

 Fishing is not the most dangerous sport for the body as a whole.
 However, more eye injuries come when fishing than from any other sport.
-Hopefully, this information motivates anglers to protect their eyes not just from the sun’s rays but from their own fishing gear as well.
+Hopefully, this information motivates anglers to protect their eyes not just from the sun’s rays but also from their fishing gear.